rnietoe/Training/docs/AWS/07-Architecture.md

-# Hight Availability Architecture
+# 7. Hight Availability Architecture

-a web site requires a minimum of 6 instances and tolerate the failaure of 1 AZ. the most cost effective environment is 3 AZ with 3 instances in each AZ. if 1 AZ fails, there are still 6 instances...
+When a web site requires a minimum of 6 instances and tolerate the failaure of 1 AZ. the most cost effective environment is 3 AZ with 3 instances in each AZ. if 1 AZ fails, there are still 6 instances...

 ## Elastic Load Balancers